Punjab floods: 41 killed, over 1,600 people living in relief camps | Science-Environment

 - India

-Forty-one people were killed while 1,616 are still living in 173 relief camps following the devastating floods that hit Punjab recently, officials said on Tuesday.
+Forty-one people were killed and 1,616 are living in 173 relief camps following the floods that hit Punjab recently, officials said.

 Nineteen districts -- Tarn Taran, Ferozepur, Fatehgarh Sahib, Faridkot, Hoshiarpur, Rupnagar, Kapurthala, Patiala, Moga, Ludhiana, SAS Nagar, Jalandhar, Sangrur, SBS Nagar, Fazilka, Gurdaspur, Mansa, Bathinda and Pathankot -- were affected by the floods.

-The government and rescue agencies evacuated to safety 27,286 people from waterlogged areas, the officials said.
+The government and rescue agencies evacuated 27,286 to safety people from waterlogged areas, the officials said on Tuesday.

-Several districts of Punjab and Haryana were battered by the recent heavy downpour that paralysed daily life and flooded vast tracts of residential and agricultural land.
+Several districts of Punjab and Haryana were recently battered by heavy rains that paralysed daily life and flooded vast tracts of residential and agricultural land.

+Punjab Power Minister Harbhajan Singh said electricity supply has been restored in all 595 areas affected by the floods.

+Rupnagar, SAS Nagar, Patiala and Sangrur were the worst hit.
+The floods also caused significant damage to the Punjab State Power Corporation Limited (PSPCL) infrastructure, he said.

-PSPCL officers had outlined their priorities for restoring power with the highest priority being given to the critical infrastructure, such as hospitals, medical facilities, telecom and water supply, he said.
+PSPCL officers had outlined their priorities for restoring power with the most important being critical infrastructure such as hospitals, telecom and water supply, he said.

-The minister said the PSPCL lost an estimated Rs 16 crore in the form of infrastructure damage.
-The damage includes uprooted poles, damaged transformers and flooded substations, which damaged the equipment and power lines, Singh added.
-Twenty 66 KV substations across the state were inundated, severely damaging infrastructure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)